vinyldns/vinyldns/modules/docs/src/main/tut/api/zone-model.md

 Will give Read permissions to PTR Record Sets 1000:1000:1000:1000:0000:0000:0000:0000 to 1000:1000:1000:1000:FFFF:FFFF:FFFF:FFFF, as 64 bits is half of an IPv6 address.

 #### ZONE CONNECTION ATTRIBUTES <a id="zone-conn-attr"></a>
+In order for VinylDNS to make updates in DNS, it needs key information for every zone.
+There are 3 ways to specify that key information; ask your VinylDNS admin which is appropriate for your zone based on the configuration of the service:

+1. Leave connection, transfer connection, and backendId blank: In this case, the default VinylDNS keys will be used
+2. Specify a backendID on the zone: if multiple backends are configured for your instance of VinylDNS, you can specify a backendID on the zone and the keys associated with that backend will be used.
+3. Specify ZoneConnection and TransferConnection on the zone itself: See below for details

+Note that if both a backendID and specific connection keys are included on a zone, the specific connection keys will be used.

 Zone Connection specifies the connection information to the backend DNS server.

 field        | type        | description |